Gundlachia lucasi

 Gundlachia lucasi is a species of small freshwater snail or limpet, an aquatic pulmonate gastropod mollusk or micromollusk in the family Planorbidae.

 Shell description

 Shell obliquely conical, thin, semitransparent, horn-colour, covered by a blackish coating.
 Apex inclined to the right, situated at the posterior third of the length; convex anteriorly, slightly concave on the posterior slope; a few concentric lines of growth.
 Aperture oval; peritreme sharp, extremely fragile.

-The shell length is up to 4 mm, the width up to 2.75 mm, and height up to 1.5 mm.
+The shell length is up to 4 mm, the width up to 2.75 mm, and the height up to 1.5 mm.

 Anatomy

 These animals have a pallial lung, as do all pulmonate snails, but they also have a false gill or "pseudobranch".
 This serves as a gill as, in their non-tidal habitat, these limpets never reach the surface for air.

 Distribution

 This freshwater limpet is endemic to the North Island of New Zealand.

 Habitat

 These tiny limpets are found attached to stems and undersides of leaves of aquatic plants in quiet waters.